 Etched glass (to be completed)

-Small pane of glass from the shop front of Pesci Bros., Ripple Road, Barking.
-The pane is etched with the word ?Caterers?.
+Large pane of glass from the shop front of Pesci Bros., Ripple Road, Barking.
+The lower half of the glass is etched with an underwater, fish scene.

 Gioachino Pesci (b1895) moved from Bardi, Parma, Italy to Merthyr Tydfil in 1912, and opened a Pesci family fish & chip shop.
 In 1934 the family moved to Barking and opened a new fish & chip shop at no.15 Broadway.
 This was compulsorily purchased by Barking Council a few years later for the building of the new Town Hall.
 However, WWII delayed the building work and a rag and bone man moved into the property.
 At this time there was only one other fish & chip shop in Barking - Bones’ on East Street.